 Summer Research & Internship Program Overview

 Harvard Global Health Institute’s (HGHI’s) summer internships are built upon a cooperative three-party relationship between HGHI, the internship’s host organization, and the student intern.
 It is HGHI’s aim to provide Harvard undergraduate students with the opportunity to have fully-funded, meaningful, and substantive summer experiences that will further their education and prepare them for a career in global health.
 Similarly, we hope that organizations will also benefit by receiving a qualified intern who will be a valuable addition to their team over the summer.
-There are three categories of internships: SURGH which is primarily on-campus research, I-SURGH which is international research, and DGHI which encompasses all other non-research focused internships in the US or abroad.

-Harvard undergraduates apply directly to HGHI for each internship they are interested in and may apply for up to three internships.
+Harvard undergraduates apply directly to HGHI for each position they are interested in and may apply for up to three internships.
 Please see the “Application Instructions” tab for additional details on how to apply.
 A committee at HGHI then selects the most competitive applicants for each internship, most of whom interview with the host organization.
 Once the intern is chosen, HGHI provides the student with a stipend, and the student joins the host organization as an intern for 10 weeks over the summer.

 Eligibility: All returning Harvard College undergraduates in good academic standing are eligible to apply for the opportunities regardless of class year unless it specifically states a different age requirement in the internship description.
 Graduating seniors are not eligible for internships.
 There are no limits to the number of times a student can receive HGHI funding, though interns cannot receive funding for the same internship twice.
 Students who have already been an IOP Directors’ Intern are not eligible for internships that are co-funded with the IOP.

 Duration: Internships are full-time commitments for 10 weeks over the summer unless the site description specifies that the internship is longer.
 If an intern voluntarily elects to stay longer than 10 weeks, they are welcome to do so, but the funding amount will stay the same.
-During the summer of 2022, program dates will be approximately June 6th to Aug 12th, though these may be adjusted if needed

 Funding: Internships are all funded.
 When travel is possible, stipends are designed to cover travel expenses to and from the internship location, food, lodging, and other necessities for the duration of the internship.
 The funding amount is set by Harvard each year based on the cost of living in that location, and it is not negotiable.
 Stipends are awarded in the spring before the internship begins, and recipients are expected to budget carefully and choose economical travel and housing options.
 Students who wish to travel independently on weekends may do so, but the stipend from HGHI is not designed to cover this, and students are responsible for any additional expenses they incur during the summer.
 If for any reason students need to withdraw or are dismissed from the program before completing the minimum ten weeks of employment, they must return a prorated amount of the stipend and are responsible for the travel or other expenses incurred as a result.
 Virtual internships are funded at a flat rate.